Load Balancing in Parallel Queues and Rank-based Diffusions

-Using these explicit formulae, and the interchange of limits result, we compute the time asymptotic workload in the heavy traffic limit for the MJSQ system.
-We find the striking result that although in going from JSQ to MJSQ the communication cost is reduced by a factor of $\sqrt{n}$, the asymptotic workload increases only by a constant factor which can be made arbitrarily close to one by increasing a MJSQ parameter.
+Using these explicit formulae, and the interchange of limits result, we compute the time asymptotic {\cb total queue-length} in the heavy traffic limit for the MJSQ system.
+We find the striking result that although in going from JSQ to MJSQ the communication cost is reduced by a factor of $\sqrt{n}$, the steady state heavy traffic {\cb total queue-length} increases by at most a constant factor (independent of $n,K$) which can be made arbitrarily close to one by increasing a MJSQ parameter.
 We also study the case where the system is overloaded, namely $\upp<0$.
 For this case we show that although the $K$-dimensional MJSQ system is unstable, however, unlike the setting of random routing, the system has certain desirable and quantifiable load balancing properties.
 In particular, by establishing a suitable interchange of limits result, we show that the steady state difference between the maximum and the minimum queue lengths stays bounded in probability (in the heavy traffic parameter $n$).